jdgn94/wallet_monitor_app/README.md

 samples, guidance on mobile development, and a full API reference.

-to create or modify file intl_*.arb need run coman `flutter pub global run intl_utils:generate`
+to create or modify file intl_*.arb need run coman `flutter pub global run intl_utils:generate` to create adapter for new table to hive user `flutter packages pub run build_runner build`